-There are three hours of lectures per week.
-Refer to Section 5 of this course outline for a detailed schedule of the delivery of the material, as well as for the content and textbook chapters covered every week.
+Refer to Section 5 of this course outline for a detailed schedule of the delivery of the material, including the content and textbook chapters covered every week.
 The textbook is an important tool to learn the scientific material.
 The book identifies the learning objectives, explains the fundamental concepts and contains several review problems.